 - What is the default "Primary and Secondary Individual" practice?

-- As a reminder, targeting/identifying a "Primary" or "Secondary" Individual will factor into several areas in Virtuous including Email Marketing, Workflow Automation, Receipting, and many others.
+- As a reminder, targeting/identifying a "Primary" or "Secondary" Individual will factor into several areas in Virtuous CRM+ including Email Marketing, Workflow Automation, Receipting, and many others.

 Organizations and Foundations